 Reviews the basic exposure principles presented in the first year of the program and emphasizes the practical applications of these principles.
-This course expands student knowledge of radiographic equipment as it relates to fluoroscopic imaging.
 This course acquaints students with quality assurance within the radiography department.
-(1 lec, 1 lab) Prerequisites: MRT 112; Preor Corequisite: PHY 235
+(1 lec, 1 lab) Prerequisites: MRT 112; Pre- or Corequisite: PHY 235